 The Organization's unspent contributions are reported in net assets with donor restrictions if the donor has limited their use, as are promised contributions that are not yet due.
 Contributions of property and equipment or cash restricted to acquisition of property and equipment are reported as net assets with donor restrictions if the donor has restricted the use of the property or equipment to a particular program.
 These restrictions expire when the assets are placed in service.
 Net assets with donor restrictions are further delineated in Note 3.

 Accrual Basis

 The financial statements of HFF have been prepared on the accrual basis.
-The statement of activities is a statement of financial activities related to the current reporting period.

 Depreciation